 Even though globalization affects the world's economies in a very positive way, its negative side should not be forgotten.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

 However globalization promotes worldwide economies positively, the governments should be paid attention to its negative aspects.
 While it is argued that globalization causes detrimental results, I believe that it produces great breakthroughs though authorities should take care about harmful outcomes of globalizing.

 On the other hand, nobody can deny the devastating consequences of globalization.
-One of crucial side is cultural shock.
+One of the crucial sides is a cultural shock.
 Worldwide networks and televisions have severely affected young people.
 These facilities have escalated cultural differences and generation gaps.
 For instance, when young aged persons watch popular superstars like singers, actors, actresses etc., on satellite channels.
-They imitate their behaviors, clothes, etc., that it leads to misbehaviors among adolescents.
-In addition, another critical impact of globalizing is the danger of epidemic diseases which can easily spread because of faster transportation and increasing in number of tourists.
+They imitate their behaviours, clothes, etc., that it leads to misbehaviours among adolescents.
+In addition, another critical impact of globalizing is the danger of epidemic diseases which can easily spread because of faster transportation and increase in the number of tourists.
 This statement is proved in the recent bird's flu disease which has infected most Asian countries over a short period of time.

 ( Written by Asadi )

 Mixed opinions exist among people in relation to how globalisation influences the economies of the world.
 Some argue that it is evident that globalisation has brought dramatic economic growths and more employment opportunities around the world, particularly in the developing countries.
 However, there are criticisms raised to remind people of negative impacts that are caused by globalisation.